 Climate Litigation-Relevant Research: Defining a Growing Field, Town Hall (link can be found here), Thursday 16 Dec from 7:15-8:15pm Central Time, Convention Center – Room 338-339

 Climate Litigation Relevant Research is an emerging transdisciplinary domain of climate research that informs a growing body of climate litigation across the globe.
 During the 2020 AGU field of climate litigation relevant research was presented to the scientific community in a successful townhall.
 We seek to continue to build out this work with AGU participants through an interactive discussion.
+The Sabin Center for Climate Change Law will also be participating in this session by presenting on climate litigation.

 The guiding intentions of this session are two-fold 1) to outline and discuss a proposed research agenda for climate litigation relevant research and, 2) address avenues for scientific engagement and present an newly published resource guide for scientists in the courts.